 and you are on a DEC Alpha platform and building the debug variant, the build system will automatically

-link with LINUX-alpha-debug/libportability.a.
+link with GNU-alpha-debug/libportability.a

 Once you have built the STLplus library collection, you can incorporate any of its libraries into